Stop Tossing And Turning All Night With These Tips

 Stress can cause a cycle for many people, making it difficult to sleep.
 When you don't sleep well, you might be less able to cope with stress.
 By reducing stress during the day, you may have a better chance of sleeping well.

 Stress can cause racing thoughts and a general sense of being on edge.
 During the day, you might feel distracted by work, bills, friends, or what to make for dinner.
-In the still of the night, the worry from the day may crowd your thoughts.
+In the still of the night, the worry from the day may crowd your thoughts and cause you to toss and turn.
 At times, stress and worry turn into anxiety.
 Research has shown that there is a strong link between anxiety and sleep deprivation.
 In these cases, talking to a therapist can be beneficial.

 Poor sleep hygiene